Hiring Gen Z? Here’s What You Need to Keep in Mind

 Born between 1996 to 2001, Gen Z, also known as iGen and Centennials, is the demographic cohort succeeding millennials (born between 1981-1995).
-What makes Gen-Z unique is their desire for creativity, cutting-edge technology, and being able to share the experiences they make online.
+What makes Gen Z stand out from the rest is their strong appetite for cutting-edge technology and the desire to share their experiences with others virtually.

 Need a playbook for hiring Gen Z?
 Here’s what you need to remember.

 • Gen Z are tech-savvy, so you need a digital recruitment strategy

 Generation Z are veritable digital natives.
 Growing up playing video games, scrolling social media and blending the digital and physical worlds like never before, 58% of Zoomers say they have a hard time going for hours or more without internet access.

 This first “fully digital” generation has now entered the workplace, thus hiring managers are scrambling to find ways to hire and retain this new segment of the workforce.